himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 A couple months ago I swapped out my dual monitor setup for a single (but massive), [42.5" UHD IPS display](/post/new-lgud4379b/).
-I love it, but admit that *sometimes*, it has *too much* workspace.
-I ultimately think that the larger display was better choice (for me).
-However, I sometimes wish that I had the more limited, but *focused* workspace of an ultrawide or 1440p monitor. *Maybe I still can...*
+I love it, but admit that sometimes, it has *too much* workspace.
+While I still think that the larger display was better choice, I sometimes wish that I had the more limited, but *focused* workspace of an ultrawide or 1440p monitor. *Maybe I still can...*